boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 ## Issues with ipv6ExtensionHeaders Information Element {#sec-eh-issues}

-The specification of ipv6ExtensionHeaders IPFIX IE (64) does not:
+The specification of the ipv6ExtensionHeaders IPFIX IE (64) does not:

 - Cover the full extension headers' range ({{Section 4 of !RFC8200}}).
 - Specify the procedure to follow when all bits are exhausted.